alineberry/alineberry.github.io/_posts/2019-05-28-vae-theory.md

 In the case of the VAE we approximate the expectation using the single sample from $$q_{\phi}(z \lvert x)$$ that we've already discussed.
 This is an unbiased estimate that converges over the training loop.

 Another gradient descent-related complication is the sampling step that occurs between the encoder and the decoder.
-Without getting into the details, directly sampling $$z$$ from $$q_{\phi}(z \lvert x)$$ introduces a discontinuity that backpropogation cannot backpropogate through.
+Without getting into the details, directly sampling $$z$$ from $$q_{\phi}(z \lvert x)$$ introduces a discontinuity that cannot be backpropogated through.

 <img src="{{ site.url }}{{ site.baseurl }}/images/vae/architecture-no-reparam.png" alt="" width="500">{: .align-center}
 <figcaption>